 Chapter 7 or 13 Bankruptcy, How Does Each Affect How Much You Have To Pay Back

-If you have debts that are in default or debt payments you cannot keep up with, filing for Chapter 7 bankruptcy or Chapter 13 bankruptcy might be options for you.
+If you have debts that are in default or debt payments you cannot keep up with, filing for either Chapter 7 bankruptcy or Chapter 13 bankruptcy might be a good option for you.

 In this Low Cost Legal guide we will explain what your responsibilities will be once you file under each of these forms of bankruptcy.

 It is always best to contact a bankruptcy attorney and ask questions before making a bankruptcy decision.
 Most attorneys offer a free consultation, take advantage of the information you gather.

 Chapter 13 Bankruptcy: How Much You Have to Pay Back